chris10davies/MSDS696-Data-Science-Practicum/README.md

     </tr>
 </table>

-XGBoost has the best adjusted r2 and the lowest RSME on the click dataset, although I was hoping for better results.
+XGBoost has the best adjusted r2 and the lowest RSME on the click dataset, although I was hoping for better overall results.
 For each model, I ran predict on the train and test datasets.
-I did this to compare the results of the fitted model on train and test, specifically keeping an eye out for overfitting.
+I did this to compare the results of the fitted model on train and test, specifically to watch for overfitting.

 **Predict vs. Actual for Train & Test Datasets - XGBoost (best model)**